Mobile navigation

 Applying for a licence

-To make an application for a cinema licence, download an application from the options listed below and return to Perth & Kinross Council, The Environment Service, Pullar House, 35 Kinnoull Street, Perth PH1 5GD.
 You must include the application fee at the same time the application is made.
-The fee from 1 April 2023 is £69.00.
+The fee from 1 April 2026 is £75 per screen.

-For help and information with applications, contact the Food, Health & Safety Team on 01738 476476 or email foodhealthsafety@pkc.gov.uk.
+For help and information with applications, contact Food Law, Health and Safety Enforcement on 01738 476476 or email FoodHealthSafety@pkc.gov.uk.